★★★ out of ★★★★★

 Directed by Chad Ferrin

 The story focuses on a couple, Alex (Gina La Piana) and Petri (Johann Urb), who have rented an Air B&B beach house with a wonderful view of the ocean.
-The eccentric couple who are renting the space out are incredibly welcoming but definitely odd.
+The eccentric couple who are renting the space out is incredibly welcoming but definitely odd.
 Russel Marsh (Robert Miano) is engaging, and has no concept of personal space.
+He’s the guy who will make you uncomfortable, getting a little too cozy.
+A little too personal for a stranger.
 His very pregnant wife Ingrid (Silvia Spross) is an aging hippie with a goggle-eyed stare and an uneasy grin.
 Together they celebrate the arrival of their new guests, where they learn that Alex and Petri have been trying hard to have a child of their own without success.

 To no surprise to anyone familiar with Lovecraftian lore, the odd hosts are not what they seem.
 They are, and much of the beach community are in-bred deep ones, people with fish genetics and a desire to summon Dagon, a malevolent god of the sea.
 And they have targeted Alex to be an ideal candidate for breeding stock for their evil deity.

-But first, there is an awkward charm offensive, with Russel hypnotically pacifying the gullible big man fairly easily.
-Ingrid reveals that what she is pregnant with is clearly not normal, in a patently icky moment of tentacles, visions, and things going in and out of orifices that really shouldn’t be.
+But first, there is an awkward charm offensive, with Russel hypnotically pacifying the gullible big Petri fairly easily.
+Ingrid reveals that what she is pregnant with is clearly not normal, in a patently icky moment of flailing tentacles, swirling visions, and things going in and out of orifices that really shouldn’t be.
+EWWWWW!

 Alex is kept in the dark about Petri’s condition, though she is confused about his intimate bond with the strange local folks.
 Her best friend Deb (Jackie Debatin) comes by to relax with them on vacation, and the beach community throws a party and insists that the visitors join in the fun.
 This is an excuse for the cult to check out the goods on display and determine if she’s the right one.